 The main cause for obsessive scary thoughts is exhaustion and stress and they can be overcome with education, understanding, support.

 A helpful book in regards to obsessive thinking is called The Imp of the Mind: Exploring the Silent Epidemic of Obsessive Bad Thoughts by Lee Baer, Ph.D.
 This particular book focuses primarily on obsessive/intrusive thoughts and less on "compulsions" found in Obsessive/Compulsive Disorder.
-Since many of us experience scary/repetitive thoughts, this book is best suited for the person who doesn't have compulsions but mainly obsessive/scary thoughts.
+Since many of us experience scary/repetitive thoughts, this book is best suited for the person who does not have compulsions but mainly obsessive/scary thoughts.